msrivastav13/DX-Code-Companion/README.md

 # Release Notes

+### 0.2.8

+1. Fixes connection method to use salesforce core library native methods
+2. Adds ability to deploy the src folder for classic metadata directly from explorer menu

 ### 0.2.7

 1. Fixes Manage Conflicts with server is not working for Apex Components and Apex Pages